 Barrett’s esophagus is a condition in which normal cells lining the esophagus – the muscular tube that carries food and liquids from the mouth to the stomach – are replaced by abnormal cells similar to those in the stomach.

-USA Gastroenterologist Dr. Reynaldo Rodriguez, associate professor of internal medicine at the University of South Alabama College of Medicine, said Barrett’s esophagus is usually caused by repeated exposure of stomach acid to the esophagus.
+USA Gastroenterologist Dr. Reynaldo Rodriguez, assistant professor of internal medicine at the University of South Alabama College of Medicine, said Barrett’s esophagus is usually caused by repeated exposure of stomach acid to the esophagus.
 It is most often diagnosed in people who have long-term gastroesophageal reflux disease (GERD), a condition in which the stomach contents leak backwards from the stomach into the esophagus.

 Barrett's esophagus does not have any specific symptoms.
 However, patients with Barrett's esophagus may have symptoms related to GERD, including heartburn, a burning sensation in your chest or throat.
 Barrett’s esophagus is often diagnosed when a patient has an upper GI endoscopy – a procedure that examines your esophagus -- for GERD symptoms.